 While a member of the Minnesota Legislature, Rest has won awards for her work in tax policy, public finance and economic development policy, annexation, library issues, DWI legislation, and youth tobacco policy.

-Sen. Rest holds a Bachelor of Arts degree with departmental honors in Latin and Greek (1964) from Northwestern University where she was named a Woodrow Wilson Fellow.
+Rest holds a Bachelor of Arts degree with departmental honors in Latin and Greek (1964) from Northwestern University where she was named a Woodrow Wilson Fellow.
 She earned graduate degrees in classics, business taxation, teaching, and public administration respectively from the University of Chicago, the University of Minnesota, Harvard University’s Graduate School of Education, and Harvard’s Kennedy School of Government.
 Sen. Rest is a retired certified public accountant.
 She was named a Bush Foundation Leadership Fellow in 1991 for study at the Kennedy School.

 Sen. Rest is the lay leader of Spirit of Hope United Methodist Church.
 She is the organizational representative to Troop 476 of the Boy Scouts of America.
-She is an enthusiastic volunteer for Days for Girls/New Hope, which sews and assembles sustainable feminine hygiene kits that are then distributed to girls in Africa and South America.
+She is an enthusiastic volunteer for Days for Girls/New Hope, which sews and assembles sustainable feminine hygiene kits that are distributed to girls in Africa and South America.
 She belongs to the League of Women Voters, Rotary Club, and the TwinWest Chamber of Commerce.

-A native of Norfolk, Virginia, Sen. Rest has lived in Crystal and New Hope since 1970.
+A native of Norfolk, Virginia, Rest has lived in Crystal and New Hope since 1970.
 Her daughter, Susan, and son-in-law, Jim, live in Woodbury with their two children, Jakob (“Kaye”) and Jonas.